Writing MetaMask Tests with Synpress

 });

-Let's go over this sample test.
-Before this test starts, you can think of it as having a before part where the cy.setupMetamask() function works with the information you defined on the env, and the metamask wallet is opened and set up before the test starts.
-If you get an error at this stage, you can assume there is a configuration-specific error.
+Let's go through this example test.
+Before this test starts, you can think of it as having a before section where the cy.setupMetamask() function runs with the information defined in env, and definitions are made by opening the metamask wallet before the test starts.
+If you get an error at this stage, you can assume there's a configuration-specific error.

-In these tests, you can use both the cypress API and the synpress APIs.
+In these tests, you can use synpress APIs in addition to the cypress API.

-Contrary to the Synpress document, you may experience env-related malfunctions in the given examples.
+Contrary to the Synpress documentation, you may experience problems with the given examples not working due to env issues.
 I recommend paying attention to these.
-Especially, I suggest not using METAMASK_VERSION=lastest because this plugin is written for a specific metamask, and it doesn't work in subsequent versions.
+Especially, I recommend not using METAMASK_VERSION=latest because this plugin is written for a specific metamask version and won't work with later versions.

-I couldn't run synpress in --headless mode; I encountered metamask-specific errors.
-Indeed, even in synpress open, the metamask wallet gets stuck and doesn't open.
+I couldn't run synpress in --headless mode and got wallet-specific errors.
+Also in synpress open, the metamask wallet gets stuck and doesn't open during tests.
 Then it gives a message asking if I want to restart the wallet.
-I couldn't overcome these.
+I couldn't overcome these either.

-I managed ENV management through the env-cmd package as I wrote above; I was unsuccessful in others.
+I managed ENV management through the env-cmd package as I wrote above; I wasn't successful with others.

-I had to add cy.wait(5000) to the cy.confirmMetamaskPermissionToSpend() functions.
-Otherwise, there were times when the time was insufficient.
-Even though I have a local hardhat network, I don't know the situation of the test nets you will use, but I recommend you to look at these.
+I had to add cy.wait(5000) in cy.confirmMetamaskPermissionToSpend() functions.
+Otherwise, there were cases where the time wasn't sufficient.
+This was the case even with my local hardhat network; I don't know the situation with the testnets you'll use, but I recommend looking into these.

-When you want to import a second account, you may encounter the autoconnect problem.
-To solve this, I found a hacky solution as follows.
+When you want to import a second account, you may encounter an autoconnect problem.
+I found a hacky solution like the following to solve this.

 describe("projects", () => {